 What I find interesting is the difference between the anticipation of big budget, high-profile games and the reception they are getting.
-Destiny has been hyped for a long time and sure enough it’s selling like gangbusters.
+Destiny has been hyped for a long time by every solitaire clash review and sure enough it’s selling like gangbusters.
 So why the muted response?
 Is Destiny really a let-down or are we expecting too much?
 Are our expectations set so high that meeting them is impossible?

 The game is in good company.
 This year alone, both TitanFall and Watch Dogs have arrived in a blaze of publicity.
 Both games, despite being cross-generation titles, had long been fêted as flag-bearers for new consoles.
 They were nothing of the sort of course and despite impressive sales – genuine, long-lasting enthusiasm has been hard to find.

 Perhaps Destiny is its own worst enemy.
 Its Beta was hardly exclusive, being more of a demo than anything else.
 And it was too close to the game’s release date for any feedback to make a material impact on the shipped product.
 From a distance it feels that this initial period of play took the wind out of Destiny’s sails – particularly within games media.
 There was an itch.
 And the Destiny Beta scratched it.
 Upon public release, it seems to have struggled to recapture that enthusiasm.
 It certainly muted my desire to pick up the game at launch.